 - A sleep sack that has the option to convert to legs for the pram/car seat

-- Snacks and baby food (though some airlines provide this its worth having it in case they run out)
+- Snacks and baby food (though some airlines provide this it is worth having it in case they run out)

 - Nappies, wipes and all the usually nappy bag bits – take more than you think you may need

-- Change of clothes for everyone (you don’t want to spend half the flight in sick or poo-covered clothes!)
+- A change of clothes for everyone (you don’t want to spend half the flight in sick or poo-covered clothes!)

 - A comforter or familiar toy to help the baby settle in the bassinet